Multimessenger parameter estimation of GW170817: from jet structure to the Hubble constant: Afterglow Model

 In Fig. \ref{fig:lc}, we plot a collection of light curves of the afterglow emission predicted by our model for a jet observed at different angles.
 At $10^{14}$Hz (solid lines), the light curves are characterized by two breaks.
 The early-time break represents the transition from coasting stage to deceleration stage of the segment of the jet that dominates the early-time emission.
 After that stage, because of the beaming effect as the jet slows down, observers can see a gradually increasing area closer to the core of the jet.
 The slope of the light curve at this stage strongly depends on $\theta_v$, and is a key quantity that we constrain with the fits it in our work.
 When the observer sees the emission from the jet core, the most powerful segment of the jet contributes, and dominates, the observed flux and the light curves hereafter have a second break.

-{At 3GHz, the light curves of low $\theta_{\rm v}$ at early time show a feature of increasing flux, which is different from ones from same angle but higher frequency.
-Such feature originates from ``spectral break", i.e., the source frequency $\nu' = \nu_{\rm obs}(1 + z)/\delta$ is lower than $\nu'_m$ because of the high Doppler factor.}
+At 3GHz, the light curves of low $\theta_{\rm v}$ at early time show a feature of increasing flux, which is different from ones from the same angle but higher frequency.
+This feature originates from ``spectral break,", i.e., the source frequency $\nu' = \nu_{\rm obs}(1 + z)/\delta$ is lower than $\nu'_m$ because of the high Doppler factor.